GuccioGucci/contented/README.md

 const image = coerceTo(Image, data /* abritrary data */);
 ```

-Contented may be useful every time there are expectations — but no guarantees, on the shape of data acquired at run-time.
-Common use cases include processing data coming over the wire, files, or any other external source.
+Contented may be useful every time there are expectations — but no real guarantees, on the shape of data acquired at run-time.
+Common use cases include processing data coming over the wire, from files, or any other external source.

 ## Reference